 “Windows Tab” on Record and Run Settings Dialog

 This tab is for Windows-based applications.
 The default option is to record and run on any Windows app that is open.

 If the “Record and Run only on” option is chosen, the other options under it get activated.

 - Applications opened by QuickTest: When this option is chosen, the applications that are opened as a result of an invoke operation performed by Quick Test are only chosen for recording.

 - Applications opened via Desktop (by Windows Shell): This means that the application that is opened from a windows desktop is chosen.

 - Applications specified below: Choosing this option will open another child window where a specific app to be opened by the QTP at the beginning of a record or run session can be defined.

 As you can see from the above window, the path of an application and its folder should be added and QTP opens that particular app while record and/or run.

-It is crucial because, it will help us in preventing opening up of unnecessary applications and also to make sure that we do not accidentally change any of the already open windows applications.
-It should be noted that, the setting in the windows tab do not directly affect the testing performed on a web app.
+It is crucial because it will help us in preventing the opening up of unnecessary applications and also to make sure that we do not accidentally change any of the already open windows applications.
+It should be noted that the settings in the Windows tab do not directly affect the testing performed on the web app.

 So the recommended settings for the windows tab while testing a web app are: